roustam/filewatcher/README.md

-Python script that collect file information into a database.
+Python script that walks through the directories and store their files information into Sqlite database.
+Python 3 is required for that script.
+Tested on Linux environment.
+Can handle big files and does not overload your system much.

 How to use the script?